 Dash cameras can serve a vital deterrent against criminals, or they can provide valuable evidence in the event of an accident or when filing an insurance claim.
 However, their recent rise in popularity has also been followed by a rise in different manufacturers all rushing their models to market.

-That is why we have put together a list of the 10 best dual dash cameras available on the market today.
+That is why we have put together a list of the 10 best front and rear dash cameras available on the market today.
 Then we provide a helpful buyer’s guide, so you can figure out what you want and what you need and find the best dual dash camera for you.

 Best Front and Rear Dash Camera Ratings in 2018